 I’m surprised a FinTech company can be so flexible

 One benefit that surprised me is the flexibility of where you can work.
-The code_orange program had an open seating layout where we could sit where we wanted with our team and we were allowed to work around our class schedule.
+The code_orange program allows open seating layout where we could sit where we want with our team.
+We are also able to work around our class schedule.
 As a full-time employee, I enjoy the flexibility of being able to work at headquarters in the suburbs, our 606 location (downtown Chicago office) or working from home depending on the situation

 How is your work and the work of your department meaningful?

 When working at code_orange, I was on an agile team that included students as well as a project owner and a technical mentor who were both full-time employees.
 The tech mentors and full-time employees were there to help guide the team and answer questions.
 My team worked on creating a mobile app that would allow users to find and collaborate with other users using Bluetooth technology.
 It was satisfying to know we were helping others to be more productive.

 Currently I am working on the Discover Android and iOS mobile app team.
 We support and create new features to provide Discover customers a great user experience while on their mobile devices.
 Typically the day starts out with our team stand-up to check in, plan new features and raise potential issues.
 Then the rest of the day normally consists of development and testing of new features with a lot of collaboration throughout the day.

 Every day, the Discover Mobile app is improving with the focus of providing our customers the best mobile experience to manage their Discover accounts.

 A message to you

 If you are thinking about working for Discover.
 Go for it!
 Discover has good people and is a great place to work.